Flea Markets Guide for Expats

 Cheung Sha Wan Road

-This is another street market that specializes in clothing including the latest fashions trends.
+This is another street market that specializes in clothing, including the latest fashion trends.
 Prices are very low though many of the vendors here choose to sell on a wholesale basis.

-Where: Yen Chow Street and Wong Chuk Street and Apilu Street, Sham Sui Po, Kowloon
+Where: Yen Chow Street, Wong Chuk Street and Apilu Street, Sham Sui Po, Kowloon

 Getting there: MTR to Sham Sui Po and exit C1 for Cheung Sha Wan Road and Exit C2 for Apilu Street